abeerahq/DATA-690-WANG/assignment_01/Course-Notes.md

 **Reference** - When assigning a variable (or name) in Python, you are creating a reference to the object on the righthand side of the equals sign.

+**Variables** - names for objects within a particular namespace; the type information is stored in the object itself.

+**Duck Typing** - Often you may not care about the type of an object but rather only whether it has certain methods or behavior.